Cyecize/Java-Web-Server/README.md

 How to run the app?
 ------------------
-First, extract the files from the file in Examples/00JavacheLatest.zip.
+First, run **build-and-deploy.bat**, which is located in automated-build-scripts folder.
+This will create a folder named build-output.
+There you can find two folders (for javache standard and javache embedded).
+Go inside javache-standard.
 By default you need to put your app in the 'webapps' directory.

-Your app has to be .jar and has to be structured like so:
+Your app has to be **.jar** and has to be structured like so:
-* classes - put the compiled output there (classes, resources)
+* **classes** - put the compiled output there (classes, resources)
-* lib - you can put the .jar libraries here or put them instead in javache's lib folder.
+* **lib** - you can put the .jar libraries here or put them instead in javache's lib folder.

+After you put your app, run **StartJavache.bat**.
+This will start the server and load your applications (by default on port 8000).

 To better understand, you can extract some of the provided example applications and/or read the documentation inside Documentation folder.

-In the exams folder you can find a working javache demo with everything set up.
+In the examples folder you can find a working javache demo with everything set up.
-You just need to run a command.

 More info
 -------------